ahcodes/ahcodes/README.md

 I'm a newbie coder who is interested in a lot of things related to programming and STEM and who's got a lot of fingers in a lot of different pies.
 I would say that my end-goal is to be a machine learning/AI specialist but at the moment -- this early in my career, I'm content with being a generalist to get the big picture of all things coding.
 A jack-of-all-trades, if you will.

 ### A bit about me
-- 🔭 I’m currently working on my [project portfolio](https://ahcodes.github.io) to showcase my coding skills to potential employers and in the process of revamping my GitHub profile.
+- 🔭 I’m currently working on my [project portfolio](https://ahcodes.github.io) (currently offline due to being under construction) to showcase my coding skills to potential employers and in the process of revamping my GitHub profile.

 - 🌱 I’m also learning related and unrelated tech skills like SQL, Python, DS&A and a few others.